JohnMichaelCrawley/Spontaneous/README.md

 <br>
-I have thought about including iPad in the list of devices but through a lot of considerations, I felt it would be better on iPhone as it's easier to carry around.
+I have thought about including iPad in the list of devices but through a lot of considerations, I felt it would be better on iPhone as it's easier to carry around for this kind of application.
 In the future I could include iPads.
 </details>